 - The drag strip is used for racing, not the rest of the facility so please be sensible when travelling to and from the pits.
 The speed limit is 10mph so please abide by this rule – this rule also applies in the pairing lanes and return road.

-- Passengers must be over 17 years of age (photo ID required).
+- Passengers must be 17 years of age and over (photo ID required).

 - A maximum of one passenger at a time in the front seat only.